Governments Stepping In: Taxes, Subsidies And Nudges

 • Raising Revenue: The extra cash helps fund public services like roads, hospitals, or even that new sports facility at your school.

-• Tweaking Behaviour: By bumping up prices on goods like sugary drinks or petrol, the government hopes you’ll think twice before splurging on too many extras.
+• Changing Your Behaviour: By bumping up prices on goods like sugary drinks or petrol, the government hopes you’ll think twice before splurging on too many extras.

 There are two flavours of indirect taxes: